Swinden Quarry: Quarry details

 Products exported from the site include roadstone, agricultural lime, industrial carbonate, crushed rock aggregate & pre-cast concrete products.
 A significant tonnage of the quarried material is exported from the site by rail, although there can be up to 42,000 lorry journeys on the B6265 per year.
 As part of a proposal to extend the life of the quarry beyond 2030, the owners have indicated a greater reliance on rail transport with a consistent reduction of lorry movements.

 The site has been designated as an SSSI, as the quarrying has exposed the Carboniferous Limestone and shows how the stone developed through the different beds of rock.

 The rail loading area is used as a park and ride facility for the annual Christmas festival at Grassington.

 Railfreight services

-Limestone services from the quarry are operated to Dewsbury, Dairycoates (Hull) and Marsh Lane/Hunslet (Leeds) by GB Railfreight.
-GB Railfreight also operate train services of limestone to Small Heath and Wellingborough.
+Limestone services from the quarry are operated to Dairycoates (Hull), Leyland and Marsh Lane/Hunslet (Leeds) by GB Railfreight.
+GB Railfreight also previously operated occasional services of limestone to Small Heath and Wellingborough.